rainux/node-oauth/README.md

 ```

 (OAuth 1.0)
-if you don't want to go authorize, you can control after getting request token.
+if you don't want to go authorize page everytime, you can control after getting request token.
 Authorizer object returns.
 It have setting datas on its fields.

 ```js